-New criterion - Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt in the vicinity of the site in accordance with Policy JP-G2;
+New criterion [MM, start of new text] Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt in the vicinity of the site in accordance with Policy JP-G2; [MM, end of new text]

-New criterion - Strengthen the boundary of the Green Belt to the north of the site around Pilsworth Cottages, Brightly Brook and Pilsworth Fisheries such that they will comprise physical features that are readily recognisable and likely to be permanent;
+New criterion [MM, start of new text] Strengthen the boundary of the Green Belt to the north of the site around Pilsworth Cottages, Brightly Brook and Pilsworth Fisheries such that they will comprise physical features that are readily recognisable and likely to be permanent; [MM, end of new text]

-- 11. Minimise impacts on and provide net gains for biodiversity assets within the allocation in accordance with Policy JP-G 9 'A Net Enhancement of Biodiversity and Geodiversity'; - 12.
+- {MM, start of removed text} 11.
+Minimise impacts on and provide net gains for biodiversity assets within the allocation in accordance with Policy JP-G 9 'A Net Enhancement of Biodiversity and Geodiversity'; {MM, end of removed text} - 12.
 Ensure that any development is safe from and mitigates for potential flood risk from all sources including Whittle Brook, Castle Brook and Brightley Brook and does not increase the flood risk elsewhere.
-The delivery of the allocation should be guided by an appropriate flood risk and drainage strategy which ensures co-ordination between phases of development;

-- 13. Ensure that sustainable drainage systems are fully incorporated into the development to manage surface water and control the rate of surface water run-off, discharging in accordance with the hierarchy of drainage options.
-Where possible, natural SuDS techniques should be utilised, prioritising the use of ponds, swales and other infrastructure which mimic natural drainage and be designed as multi-functional green infrastructure connecting to the wider green and blue infrastructure network in accordance with Policy JP-S-5 'Flood Risk and the Water Environment' and nationally recognised SuDS design standards.
+The delivery of the allocation should be guided by an appropriate flood risk and drainage strategy which ensures co-ordination between phases of development; - {MM, start of removed text} 13.
+Ensure that sustainable drainage systems are fully incorporated into the development to manage surface water and control the rate of surface water run-off, discharging in accordance with the hierarchy of drainage options.
+Where possible, natural SuDS techniques should be utilised, prioritising the use of ponds, swales and other infrastructure which mimic natural drainage and be designed as multi-functional green infrastructure connecting to the wider green and blue infrastructure network in accordance with Policy JP-S 5 'Flood Risk and the Water Environment' and nationally recognised SuDS design standards.
 Proposals to discharge to the public sewer will need to submit clear evidence demonstrating why alternative options are not available; - 14.
 Make appropriate provision for the long-term management and maintenance of areas of green infrastructure, biodiversity features and other areas of open space and sustainable drainage features; - 15.
-Carry out a project specific Habitats Regulation Assessment for planning applications of 1,000 sqm / 50 dwellings or more; - 16.
+Carry out a project specific Habitats Regulation Assessment for planning applications of 1,000 sqm / 50 dwellings or more; {MM, end of removed text} - 16.
 Provide an appropriate buffer between the development and the motorway/local road network where required to serve multiple functions including air quality, noise, visual mitigation and high-quality landscaping; - 17.
-Take appropriate account of relevant heritage assets, and their settings, including Protect and, where appropriate, enhance heritage assets and their setting within the allocation, including the Grade II Listed buildings Brick Farmhouse and Lower Whittle Farmhouse Grade II Listed Buildings in accordance with Policy JP-P2; and the wider historic character of the surrounding setting in accordance with the findings and recommendations of the assessment of heritage assets that forms part of the Plan's evidence base and any updated assessment submitted as part of the planning application process; and - 18.
-Carry out a detailed assessment and evaluation of known and potential archaeological sites including Meadow Croft Farm, historic landscape features and built heritage assets, to establish specific requirements for the protection and enhancement of significant heritage assets; and
+[MM, start of new text] Take appropriate account of relevant heritage assets, and their settings, including [MM, end of new text] {MM, start of removed text} within the allocation, including the Grade II Listed buildings {MM, end of removed text} Brick Farmhouse and Lower Whittle Farmhouse [MM, start of new text] Grade II Listed Buildings in accordance with Policy JP-P2; [MM, end of new text] {MM, start of removed text} and the wider historic character of the surrounding setting in accordance with the findings and recommendations of the assessment of heritage assets that forms part of the Plan's evidence base and any updated assessment submitted as part of the planning application process; and {MM, end of removed text}